en_USEnglish

 Preparing the production version

-APK and IPA file generation
+Generating APK and IPA files

 To generate an APK file for Android, open your terminal and run the following command: